oukhennicheabdelkrim/dic/README.md

 composer require oukhennicheabdelkrim/dic
 ````
 ### Simple usage
-To create a container, simply instantiate the DIC class.
+To create a container, simply create an instance of the DIC class.

 ```
 <?php